Home » Addiction » Drug » Statistics » New Jersey

 Emergency Room Visits For Addiction And Overdose In New Jersey Statistics

-Alcohol Abuse in New Jersey
+What Are The Alcohol Abuse Statistics in New Jersey?

 While much attention is given to illicit drugs, alcohol remains a significant concern in New Jersey.
 Its legal status and social acceptance often mask the profound impact it has on individuals, families, and communities: